-Commercial electricity use decreased almost 27% between 2005 and 2012; and emissions decreased by almost 23%.
-Residential electricity use increased by about 1.5% but emissions increased by about 7%.
-The difference between the change in activity data and emissions data are due to the emission factor used for electricity for 2005 and 2012.
+Commercial electricity use decreased 12.6% between 2005 and 2012; however, emissions decreased by only 8%.
+Residential electricity use increased by about 5.7% but emissions increased by more than 11%.
+The difference between the change in activity data and emissions data is due to the emission factor used for electricity for 2005 and 2012.
 Emission factors convert activity data into GHG emissions and electricity emission factors vary annually based on how electricity is generated by the electricity provider (i.e., the amount of renewables, natural gas, coal, etc.).
-In 2005, Southern California Edison (SCE) generated electricity that resulted in an emission factor of 669.7 CO2e.
-In 2012, SCE's electricity generation resulted in an emission factor of 705.0
+In 2005, Southern California Edison (SCE) generated electricity that resulted in an emission factor of $669.7 \text{ CO}2\text{e}$.
+In 2012, SCE's electricity generation